-what is a hybrid work model?
+what is hybrid work?

 • increased productivity: Our research shows that 34% of employers admit that they noticed an increase in productivity from remote workers.